xexax/mlmodels/README.md

-     data_pars :     dict containing info on input data. compute_pars :  dict containing info on model compute. out_pars :      dict containing info on output folder.
+     data_pars :     dict containing info on input data. compute_pars :  dict containing info on model compute. out_pars :      dict containing info on output folder. save_pars/load_pars : dict for saving or loading a model
      ```

 #### 2. Write your code and create test() to test your code.  **